openstack/reno/CONTRIBUTING.rst

-If you would like to contribute to the development of OpenStack, you must follow the steps in this page: https://docs.openstack.org/infra/manual/developers.html
+If you would like to contribute to the development of OpenStack, start by following the steps in this page: https://docs.openstack.org/infra/manual/developers.html

 If you already have a good understanding of how the system works and your